-Next, with offers of up to 120,000 bonus Qantas Points, the American Express Westpac Altitude Black Bundle – comprised of a Westpac Altitude Black Mastercard with an American Express Westpac Altitude Black Card – and separately, the ANZ Frequent Flyer Black Visa, which comes with its own sweetener of $150 back to your card and 75 bonus Qantas Status Credits for eligible new customers.
+Next, with an offer of up to 120,000 bonus Qantas Points, the American Express Westpac Altitude Black Bundle – comprised of a Westpac Altitude Black Mastercard with an American Express Westpac Altitude Black Card.

-With Westpac, those bonus points are offered in two parts: one being 80,000 bonus Qantas Points when you apply for the Black bundle by April 2 2019 and spend $3,000 on eligible purchases within 90 days of card approval using the Altitude Black Mastercard (issued and serviced by Westpac).
+Those bonus points are offered in two parts: one being 80,000 bonus Qantas Points when you apply for the Black bundle by June 2 2019 and spend $3,000 on eligible purchases within 90 days of card approval using the Altitude Black Mastercard (issued and serviced by Westpac).

 You could also take home 40,000 bonus Qantas Points when spending $3,000 on eligible purchases within the same 90-day period using the American Express Westpac Altitude Black Card (issued and serviced by American Express), which also generates 1.25 Qantas Points per $1 spent on most everyday purchases in Australia, uncapped.